-Danie is a director of the Licensing Executives Society of South Africa, a member of the American Intellectual Property Law Association and a fellow of the South African Institute of Intellectual Property Law, where he sits as chairperson of its Patent and Design Law Committee.
+Danie is a director and president of the Licensing Executives Society of South Africa, a member of the American Intellectual Property Law Association as well as the American Bar Association and a fellow of the South African Institute of Intellectual Property Law.
 He is further a lecturer and examiner for the Patent Examination Board of South Africa.

 - International Licensing and Technology Transfer: Practice and the Law (2015 - 2020)

 - Practitioner’s Guide to Intellectual Property Law | 2011